codingjerk/docker-checklist/README.md

 - [ ] Add a development image
   - Mount source direcory to development container as running
   - Enable *debug mode*, *autoreload*, increase log verbosity

-## Performance

-> Building image faster as well as running application in container faster

-Build performance is really important, cause it provide better development experience and allow to speed up CI cycle.

-- [ ] Place instructions that are less likely to change (and easier to cache) first
-  - [ ] Install dependencies first, then copy application sources (see [documentation](https://docs.docker.com/get-started/09_image_best/#layer-caching))
-- [ ] Prefer [exec form](https://docs.docker.com/engine/reference/builder/#cmd) for `CMD`, `ENTRYPOINT` and `RUN` instructions
-- [ ] Place `ENV` instructions as late as possible

 ## Linting